ameyakhedekar/RepoDetailsApiEx/README.md

 ### deployment/CI CD pipleline
-* This web api would ideally be deployed on a Kubernetes hosting environment on the cloud such as ECS.
+* This web api would ideally be deployed on a Kubernetes hosting environment on the cloud such as EKS.
 * This folder contains a batch file(_deploy.bat_) which can be run to deploy the web api locally.
 * The _deploy.bat_ has some key steps which we would execute on a CI/CD Server.